US Stock Market Pricing

 Dow Jones Industrials Forward PE

-The Forward PE for the Dow Jones Industrial Average, at 21.33, is also close to a new high.
-We use a similar 20% trimmed mean of Forward PE for stocks in the Dow to mitigate the impact of outliers.
+The Forward PE for the Dow Jones Industrial Average, at 21.33, is close to its 2020 high of 21.48.
+We use a 20% trimmed mean of Forward PE for stocks in the Dow to mitigate the impact of outliers.

 Dow Jones Industrials Forward Price-Earnings Ratio